alphagov/bulk-changer/README.md

 pull request options:
-    --branch            name of the branch to commit the change to (required) --pr-title          title for the PR to raise (required) --pr-description    description of the PR to raise (required)
+    --branch            name of the branch to commit the change to (required) --commit-title      title for the commit (required)
+    --commit-description description of the commit (required)
+    --pr-title          title for the PR to raise (optional) --pr-description    description of the PR to raise (optional)
 ```

 ## Examples